 The BFFT10R trainer features a no-cable design and comes with two nylon cable handles for better grip and enhanced performance.
 The no-cable design helps you switch between exercises swiftly, which is highly time-saving and easy too.

-The Best Fitness trainer comes with adjustable pulleys that are capable of rotating 180 degrees to offer you a variety of starting positions.
+The Best Fitness trainer comes with adjustable pulleys capable of rotating 180 degrees to offer you various starting positions.

 This functional trainer comes with a 3-year warranty on the frame and only a one-year warranty on all other parts when the trainer is solely used for a non-commercial purpose (such as home gym).